 Codere launched a new online betting and gaming platform in its home market of Spain at the end of last year and is already gaining significant market share from its competitors.
 Having gone online in Italy in 2010, it took a while to get going in Spain but it is finally making inroads.
 Felipe Ludeña has been a crucial part of this and remains key to the company’s continued expansion in the iGaming sector.
 As a predominantly land-based business, Codere has all the assets to ensure this happens, particularly in the untapped South American markets where it already has a significant presence and operates Codere.mx in Mexico.

-Nick Maughan founded Cayetano Gaming, which was acquired by Paddy Power in 2011.
-He served his time, went away and founded Red Tiger Gaming in 2014.
-Maughan first turned his attention to Asia with a series of slots focussed on the Asian market.
+Nick Maughan founded founded Red Tiger Gaming in 2014.
+He first turned his attention to Asia with a series of slots focussed on the Asian market.
 They were a rip-roaring success and Maughan made millions.
-Software proven, Maughan turned his attentions back to Europe and cut another deal with Paddy Power Betfair to provide the operator with a Macau tab populated entirely by Red Tiger games.
+Software proven, Maughan turned his attentions back to Europe and cut a deal with Paddy Power Betfair to provide the operator with a Macau tab populated entirely by Red Tiger games.
 That would have been enough to win Maughan a place in the Hot 50 but he followed that with the invention of tapered jackpots.
 It made Paddy Power Betfair fortunes at the summer’s Euro tournament and now everyone is trying to copy it.
 Maughan is a slots genius and Red Tiger Gaming is going supernova.